NEUROIMAGING / COMPUTED TOMOGRAPHY

 CT angiography

-- CT angiography (CTA) is a rapid (takes ∼ 5 min), readily available, and non-invasive imaging method used to assess extra- and intracranial arteries
+- CT angiography (CTA) is a rapid (takes ∼ 5 min), readily available, and non-invasive imaging modality used to assess extra- and intracranial arteries

 - it is based on the spatial reconstruction of the image from a series of axial scans after iodinated contrast agent administration